Ziad-Ashraf-0/1D-PegSolitaire/README.md

 # One-Dimentional-PegSolitaire

-One Dimentional PegSolitaire using dynamic programming (peg number must be even)
+One Dimentional PegSolitaire using recursion with dynamic programming